-The model economy is characterized by 36 parameters: 5 for preferences, 2 for production technology, 4 for government policy, and 25 for the joint process on the age of the households and on the endowments of efficiency labor units (implied by the choice of J = 4 possible states during the working-age or the retiree phase of the life cycle).
-A full list of the parameters can be shown in Sect.
-B of "Appendix."
+The model economy is characterized by 36 parameters: 5 for preferences, 2 for production technology, 4 for government policy, and 25 for the joint process on the age of the households and

 To depict the values of these parameters, 37 calibration targets (T henceforth) are needed.
 Of these targets, 7 are normalization conditions (NC henceforth) that identify 7 parameters, and the remaining 30 are statistics that describe relevant features of the Spanish economy.
 Therefore, 30 target values describing the Spanish economy are needed to identify 29 parameters.
-Eight of these 30 calibration targets uniquely determine the value of 8 model economy parameters.
+8 of these 30 calibration targets uniquely determine the value of 8 model economy parameters.
 These targets will be noted as direct identification (DI henceforth).
-To determine the values of the remaining 21 parameters, a system of 22 nonlinear equations must be solved.
+To determine the values of the remaining 21 parameters, a system of 22 non-linear equations must be solved.
 This system results from equating the values of 22 model economy statistics to their empirical analogues in the Spanish economy.
-The method of simulated moments (MSM henceforth) is proposed to solve this system.
+The Method of Simulated Moments (MSM henceforth) is proposed to solve this system.
 With respect to this method, it is important to recall that each parameter being calibrated by the MSM is intended to match one target of the remaining 22, but in practice a change in one parameter could induce changes in each of the 22 targeted model statistics.
 It means that there is necessarily no one-to-one correspondence between parameters and targets in the MSM system.
 In this sense, 22 target values are intended to calibrate 21 parameters.
-The remainder of this section is devoted to explain in a detailed way how each parameter of the model is identified and which parameters being calibrated by the MSM are intended to match which targets.
-The details of the procedure used to solve this system can be found in Sect.
-C.3 of "Appendix."
+The remainder of this Section is devoted to explain in a detailed way how each parameter of the model is identified and which parameters being calibrated by the MSM are intended to match which targets.
+The details of the procedure used to solve this system can be found in Subection C.3 of the Appendix.

-Model period One important decision to be made is the length of the model period.
+Model period.
+One important decision to be made is the length of the model period.
 It is set to be equal to one year since this is also the length of a tax period in Spain.
 Further, one year is also the length of the data collection period of the administrative panel dataset of tax returns used in this analysis.
 Finally, 2015 is chosen as the calibration year, as it is the last year with data availability of this particular data source.
 This means that the most updated estimate of the progressivity of the personal income tax at the household level depicts the situation in 2015.